MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-operatingsystemautochksetting.md

-﻿---
+---
-Description: 'This class represents the association between an operating system and the autochk settings that apply to the disks on the machine.Note that the setting is associated to operating system rather than computer system since there can be one or more operating systems installed on the machine, each with its own autochk settings.'
+Description: This class represents the association between an operating system and the autochk settings that apply to the disks on the machine.Note that the setting is associated to operating system rather than computer system since there can be one or more operating systems installed on the machine, each with its own autochk settings.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '11178459-85c2-41c0-83b3-5b967e3311cf'
+ms.assetid: 11178459-85c2-41c0-83b3-5b967e3311cf
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Win32\_OperatingSystemAutochkSetting class'
+title: Win32\_OperatingSystemAutochkSetting class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_OperatingSystemAutochkSetting class